Skip to main content

 Processing Information

-An item-level inventory of Kapell's recordings, manuscripts, and the scores that he owns is available upon request.
+An item-level inventory of Kapell's recordings, manuscripts, and scores is available as part of the detailed finding aid found under inventories/additional information.

 Title